-759 STORE continued to adopt a model for its procurement that products were mainly "directly imported from their places of origin", in which over 90% of products were imported through its procurement team on its own, directly from their places of origin including 60 countries and regions (2021: 60).
-Our procurement team kept on searching for high-quality products around the world for customers' selection.
-Most of the products came from Japan and South Korea, Southeast Asia, Europe, Taiwan, Mainland China, America and other regions.
+759 STORE was all along consistent with its procurement model that products were "directly imported from their places of origin", in which over 90% of products were imported through its procurement team on its own, from 60 countries and regions (2022: 60) in the globe.
+Our procurement team kept searching for high-quality products around the world for customers to select, where the places of origins for our products, in descending order in term of their share in our product mix, were Japan and South Korea, Southeast Asia, Europe, Taiwan China, Mainland China, America and other regions.
 In the year, the product mix of 759 STORE developed in good balance, including mainly snack, soft drink, rice, food grocery, frozen food and sanitary paper product.
-In the period under review, the number of product items regularly carried was about 6,000 (2021: 5,700), of which the increased items were mainly snack and soft drink.
-In the year, manufacturers of food and non-food products around the globe were in various extents impacted by the pandemic at their respective parts of the world in different periods.
-In spite of this, 759 STORE was able to diversify and offset the risk for product supply of single region by the extensive coverage of its supply chain.
-Since this financial year-end date fell on the ending phase of the "fifth wave of the pandemic", in which mass panic buying occurred in some of the main products that took time to refill, as at 30 April 2022, the total inventories carried by retail business of the Group was HK\$102,212,000 (2021: HK\$174,898,000), decreased by 42% as compared with that of last year.
+In the period under review, the number of product items regularly carried was about 6,000 (2022: 6,000), with a wide range of imports including snacks and leisure foods, beverages, rice, noodles, dairy products, frozen food, edible oils, alcoholic beverages, sanitary paper products, cleaning detergents and etc. Though the demand on staple food products had further decreased, the Group in the period suitably adjust the procurement weighting among various product categories so that the turnover rate for products overall remained healthy.
+As at 30 April 2023, the total value of inventories carried by retail business increased to HK\$127,399,000 (30 April 2022: HK\$102,212,000), or an increase of 24.6 %, as compared with that of last year.
+The total value of inventories for the year relatively increased, most mainly because of the 5th wave of COVID-19 pandemic outbreak that occurred not far before the end date of last financial year, where the panic-buying was so beyond imagination that inventories took time to recover, resulting in the significantly lower inventory levels at that time compared to previous years.

-The shop network of 759 STORE was not undergoing expansion in the period under review, where the management made decisions on whether to renew shop tenancy contract, with reference to the actual operation figures of each shop and rental level of the market.
-As at 30 April 2022, total number of shops of 759 STORE was 172 (2021: 174), with net decrease of 2 shops, in which 9 shops were newly opened and 11 shops were closed.
-As at the same date, the total gross floor area of shops in operation was 342,000 square feet (2021: 354,000 square feet) on average of 1,988 square feet per shop (2021: 2,034 square feet), much the same as that of the previous year.
-The ratio of labour cost in respect of revenue increased slightly to 8.5% (2021: 8.0%).
-The average number of frontline staff per shop remained at a similar level of 4.0 persons (2021: 4.0 persons).
+759 STORE did not expand its shop network in the period under review, while the management made decisions on whether to renew shop tenancy contract, with reference to the actual operation figures of each shop and rental level of the market.
+As at 30 April 2023, total number of shops of 759 STORE was 166 (2022: 172), with net decrease of 6 shops, in which 6 shops were newly opened and 12 shops were closed.
+As at the same date, the total gross floor area of shops in operation was 332,000 square feet (30 April 2022: 342,000 square feet), with an average of 2,000 square feet per shop (30 April 2022: 1,988 square feet), much the same as that of the previous year.
+Since the decrease in segment revenue of retail business was recorded, the ratio of labour cost in respect of revenue increased to 9.3% (2022: 8.5%) accordingly.
+The average number of frontline staff per shop maintained at a similar level of approximately 4.0 persons (2022: 4.0 persons).
 For remuneration, labour cost of the Group's frontline staff included basic salary, commission and other benefits.
 Calculation of commission was related to shop sales performance.